 The key to ensure your financial affairs are fully protected is to ensure a cohabitation agreement is correctly drafted in order to give full legal effect.
 Our team of experienced family solicitors can advise you on the merits of a cohabitation agreement.

 To hear the answers to the top ten questions we are asked on divorce, financial settlements, cohabitation and civil partnerships, in easy to understand films, please click here.

 As an unmarried couple, especially without children under 18, a cohabitation agreement has a lot of benefits.
 You can watch the film below to find out more.

-People often feel they are protected by being in, what they think of as, a ‘common law’ marriage.
+People often feel they are protected by being in, what they think of as a ‘common law’ marriage.
 The reality is very different.
 You can watch the film below to find out more.

-Yes you can.
+The simple answer is yes you can.
 You can watch the film below to find out how.